Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Introduction

-The remainder of this paper is organized as follows.
-Some preliminaries related to GPSSMs are provided in Section \ref{sec:preliminaries}.
-Section \ref{sec:proposed-model} details the proposed flexible and expressive TGPSSM.
-Section \ref{sec:vari_infer} elaborates the proposed variational learning and inference algorithms.
-Experimental results are given in Section \ref{sec:experimental-results}, and finally Section \ref{sec:conclusion} concludes this paper.
-Some supportive results, proofs, and detailed derivations are given in the supplementary Appendix available online.
+The structure of this paper is organized as follows.
+Section \ref{sec:preliminaries} presents some preliminaries related to GPSSMs.
+In Section \ref{sec:proposed-model}, we introduce a novel flexible and expressive TGPSSM.
+The proposed variational learning and inference algorithms are described in Section \ref{sec:vari_infer}.
+Section \ref{sec:experimental-results} presents the experimental results.
+We conclude this paper in Section \ref{sec:conclusion}.
+Technical proofs and derivations are provided in Section \ref{sec:proofs}, while additional experimental details and supportive results are included in the Appendix as supplementary materials.